 Selections & TreatmentsObject Board — Selections & Treatments

 Character selection is the crucial element that determines the overall finished appearance.
 The grain and appearance of the raw cut material will vary depending on the life of the tree, where it grew, and the layer of the trunk from which the wood was taken.
 We painstakingly grade boards by hand before finishing, dividing them into three categories: “fine,” “medium,” and “coarse.”
-Combining the processing methods “texture,” “hand-planed,” and “naturally dried,” we create textures and surface effects perfectly adapted to your requests and requirements.
+Combining the processing methods “brushed,” “hand-planed,” and “shrunk,” we create textures and surface effects perfectly adapted to your requests and requirements.

 Fine — Brushed